Cetec ERP

 The Final Designs

-Introducing a New and Improved Navigation
+Introducing a New & Improved Header

 The Final Designs

-Dedicated Home for Actions
+A Home for Everything

 Dev Handoff